-- NMJC officials who have a legitimate educational interest in the records; - officials of another school in which a student seeks to enroll, intends to enroll, or is enrolled; - · officials of the U.S. Department of Education, the Comptroller General, and state and local educational authorities; - · organizations providing the student's financial aid or determining or assisting in determining financial aid decisions concerning eligibility, amount, condition, and enforcement of terms of said aid; - federal, state, and local officials or authorities if required by a state or federal law; - accrediting institutions; - · organizations or individuals conducting studies for or on behalf of NMIC; - any person with the written consent of the student or the parent or legal guardian of dependent students; - appropriate parties in a health or safety emergency; - · authorized recruiters of the U.S. Armed Forces, as per the Solomon Amendment; and - parents and / or legal guardians of students under the age of 21 who violate any Federal, State, local law, or any rule or policy of the institution governing the use or possession of alcohol or a controlled substance.
+- NMIC officials who have a legitimate educational interest in the records; - officials of another school in which a student seeks to enroll, intends to enroll, or is enrolled: - officials of the U.S. Department of Education, the Comptroller General, and state and local educational authorities; - · organizations providing the student's financial aid or determining or assisting in determining financial aid decisions concerning eligibility, amount, condition, and enforcement of terms of said aid; - · federal, state, and local officials or authorities if required by a state or federal law; - accrediting institutions; - organizations or individuals conducting studies for or on behalf of NMJC; - individuals serving a judicial order or a lawfully issued subpo - any person with the written consent of the student or the parent or legal guardian of dependent students; - appropriate parties in a health or safety emergency; - authorized recruiters of the U.S. Armed Forces, as per the Solomon Amendment; and - parents and / or legal guardians of students under the age of 21 who violate any Federal, State, local law, or any rule or policy of the institution governing the use or possession of alcohol or a controlled substance.